Dedekind561/Northcoders-News/feedback.md

 - [✗] Some indication of who is logged in

 * Needs to be clearer who is currently logged in
+* Ensure login changing is at the top of the page

 ### Articles